chinapedia/wikipedia.abstract.en/Page/Simple_harmonic_motion.md

 Mass of a simple pendulum

-Simple_Pendulum_Oscillator.gif approximates to simple harmonic motion if the angle of oscillation is small.]]
+approximates to simple harmonic motion if the angle of oscillation is small.]]

 In the small-angle approximation, the motion of a simple pendulum is approximated by simple harmonic motion.
 The period of a mass attached to a pendulum of length with gravitational acceleration g is given by